jonnonz1/nz-statute-book/acts/public/2020/privacy-act-2020.md

   (a) an Ombudsman:
   (b) the Health and Disability Commissioner:
   (c) the Inspector-General of Intelligence and Security:
-  (d) the Independent Police Conduct Authority.
+  (d) the Independent Police Conduct Authority:
+  (e) the chief executive within the meaning of section 5 of the Customer and Product Data Act 2025.
 (2) The Commissioner must—
   (a) consult the person specified in subsection (1) who the Commissioner considers has jurisdiction to deal with the complaint; and
   (b) decide the appropriate means of dealing with the complaint.